World reacts to US, UK attacks on Houthi targets in Yemen

 The Netherlands

 “The US-British action is based on the right of self-defence, aims to protect free passage and is focused on de-escalation.
-The Netherlands, with its long history as a sea-faring country, places significant importance on the right of free passage and supports this targeted operation,” said Prime Minister Mark Rutte.
+The Netherlands, with its long history as a sea-faring country, places significant importance on the right of free passage and supports this targeted operation,” Prime Minister Mark Rutte said.

 Denmark

-Denmark fully supports the US and British strikes, according to a statement by Danish foreign minister Lars Lokke Rasmussen.
+Denmark fully supports the US and British strikes, according to a statement by Danish Foreign Minister Lars Lokke Rasmussen.

+Oman denounced the military action from “friendly countries”, state media reported.
+Foreign Minister Badr Albusaidi said the attack went against his country’s advice and will only add fuel to an extremely dangerous situation.

+The paramilitary group has warned that American interests and coalition countries will not be safe from now on.

-US Senate Republican Leader Mitch McConnell
+US Senate Republican leader Mitch McConnell

 McConnell welcomed the US-led coalition’s operations against “the Iran-backed Houthi terrorists responsible for violently disrupting international commerce in the Red Sea and attacking American vessels”.

-“President Biden’s decision to use military force against these Iranian proxies is overdue.
+“President [Joe] Biden’s decision to use military force against these Iranian proxies is overdue.
 I am hopeful these operations mark an enduring shift in the Biden administration’s approach to Iran and its proxies,” he said.

 Democratic US Representative Ro Khanna

-Khanna said that President Joe Biden “needs to come to Congress before launching a strike against the Houthis in Yemen and involving us in another Middle East conflict”.
+Khanna said Biden “needs to come to Congress before launching a strike against the Houthis in Yemen and involving us in another Middle East conflict”.

 “That is Article I of the Constitution.
 I will stand up for that regardless of whether a Democrat or Republican is in the White House.”